joannayu25/MIDS_Capstone_Applicant_Digital_Assistant/README.md

 ### User Testing
 * Three rounds of user testing (phased based on use case development)
-* User survey - 3 dimensions
+* User survey - 3 dimensions:
 1. Ability to understand
 2. Relevancy of response
 3. Overall conversational capability